-To operate the livewell, open the seacock with the livewell I.D. tag located in the port aft bilge.
-The livewell pump is screwed directly into this seacock.
-The livewell switch at the helm should be in the "on" position.
-Place the livewell standpipe in the drain located at the bottom of the livewell.
+To operate the livewell, open the seacock located in the aft bilge using the remote seacock arm labeled livewell; the livewell pump is screwed directly into this seacock.
+Place the livewell standpipe in the drain at the bottom of the livewell.
 Screw it down until the black flange makes contact with the flange on the drain fitting.
+Place the livewell switch at the helm switch panel in the "on" position.
 Water will enter through a plenum along the side of the livewell and be distributed through a series of holes arranged vertically along the plenum.
 The water will rise to a depth even with the strainer on the standpipe and drain overboard.
-To evacuate debris and bait waste from the bottom of the box while the livewell is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
+To evacuate debris and bait waste from the bottom of the livewell while it is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
 This will allow a small amount of water to escape through these holes and remove any waste that has settled in the bottom of the livewell.
-See "Livewell/Washdown Layout" on page 23 for a layout diagram.
+See "Livewell/Raw Water Washdown Layout" on page 16 for a layout diagram.